gustavokch/summarizer_next/README.md

 ---

-# YouTube Video Transcription and Summarization API
+# Video Transcription and Summarization API

 This FastAPI-based application allows users to transcribe and summarize YouTube videos.
 It extracts audio, transcribes it using Google's Gemini API, and generates a summarized version of the transcription.
 The results are stored in a local SQLite database.

 ## Features

-- **YouTube Video Support**: Extracts audio from YouTube videos using `yt-dlp`.
+- **YouTube Video Support**: Extracts audio from YouTube and other services videos using `yt-dlp`.
 - **Audio Transcription**: Uses Google's Generative AI (`google-generativeai`) for transcription.
 - **Summarization**: Summarizes transcriptions to concise outputs.
 - **Session Management**: Tracks user tasks via session cookies.